abdulrahim2002/matchskill/README.md

 source {path_to_you_virutal_environment}/bin/activate
 ```

-Install ipykernel and jupyter (for running noteboooks) lab:
+Install ipykernel and jupyter lab (for running noteboooks):

 ```
 # run after activating your virtual environment